-2. Nucleate boiling between 100 °C and burnout temperature

-As the surface temperature increases, bubbles of water vapor form on the metal surface, break off, and flow in the water film, eventually escaping from the free surface.
+Nucleate boiling between $100^{\circ}C$ - burnout temperature - As the surface temperature increases, bubbles of water vapor form on the metal surface, break off and flow in the water film, and eventually escape from the free surface.
 The intensity of bubble formation and breakaway continues to increase as the surface temperature rises.
-This effect encourages good circulation in the water film causing the heat-transfer coefficient to increase rapidly until it reaches a maximum (referred to as the burnout point).
-The burnout temperature is about 500 °C to 700 °C for steel and 200 °C for aluminum, and increases with increasing water flow rate.
+This effect encourages good circulation in the water film causing the heat transfer coefficient to increase rapidly until it reaches a maximum (referred to as the burnout point).
+The burnout temperature is about 200°C, and increases with increasing water flow rate.

-3. Transition boiling between burnout and Leidenfrost temperatures

-Beyond the burnout point, the bubbles start sticking to the metal surface and a layer of vapor begins to form, which cuts down the circulation of heat.
-The heat-transfer coefficient decreases sharply with increasing temperature, as the vapor film continues to cover more of the metal surface, with everdecreasing amounts of metal surface exposed directly to water.
-When the metal surface is fully covered by a stable vapor film, the heat-transfer coefficient associated with the boiling curve reaches a minimum, which is referred to as the Leidenfrost point.
-The Leidenfrost temperature is about 700 °C to 1000 °C for steel and 300 °C to 500 °C for aluminum.
+Transition boiling between burnout and Leidenfrost temperatures - Beyond the burnout point, the bubbles start sticking to the metal surface and a layer of vapor begins to form, which cuts down the circulation of heat.
+The heat transfer coefficient decreases sharply with increasing temperature, as the vapor film continues to cover more of the metal surface, with ever-decreasing amounts of metal surface exposed directly to water.
+When the metal surface is fully covered by a stable vapor film, the heat transfer coefficient associated with the boiling curve reaches a minimum, which is referred to as the Leidenfrost point.
+The Leidenfrost temperature is about 700-1000°C for steel and 300-500°C for aluminum.

-4. Film boiling at high temperatures (>Leidenfrost temperature)

-At temperatures above the Leidenfrost point, heat is transferred by conduction through the stable vapor film.
-The heattransfer coefficient does not change much with temperature and is very low compared to that at the burnout point.
+Film boiling at high temperatures (> Leidenfrost temperature) - At temperatures above the Leidenfrost point, heat is transferred by conduction through the stable vapor film.
+The heat transfer coefficient does not change much with temperature and is very low compared to that at the burnout point.

 Two important points characterize the boiling curve in Figure 10.
-They are (1) the burnout temperature, which indicates the maximum heat flux (and heat-transfer coefficient), and determines the maximum ability of the water film to cool the metal surface by nucleate/transition boiling; and (2) the Leidenfrost temperature, which indicates the change in heattransfer mode from transition to vapor film boiling.
-Due to the strong corelationship between the heat-transfer coefficient and the surface temperature, heat extraction rates by secondary cooling can change rapidly with time and location near the Leidenfrost temperature.
-High heat-transfer rates associated with nucleate boiling can cause surface temperature to decrease rapidly.
-In contrast, the low heat-transfer rates associated with film boiling can allow surface temperature to increase.
-As a result, abrupt changes in the metal surface temperature can occur as the boiling phenomena are shifted from nucleate to film boiling and vice versa, depending on whether the Leidenfrost temperature is exceeded.
+They are: (i) the burnout temperature, which indicates the maximum heat flux (and heat transfer coefficient), and determines the maximum ability of the water film to cool the metal surface by nucleate/transition boiling, and (ii) the Leidenfrost temperature, which indicates the change in heat transfer mode from transition to vapor film boiling.
+Due to the strong co-relationship between the heat transfer coefficient and the surface temperature, heat extraction rates by secondary cooling can change rapidly with time and location near the Leidenfrost temperature.
+High heat transfer rates associated with nucleate boiling can cause surface temperature to decrease rapidly.
+In contrast, the low heat transfer rates associated with film boiling can allow surface temperature to increase.
+As a result, abrupt changes in the metal surface temperature can occur as the boiling phenomena is shifted from nucleate to film boiling and vice versa, depending on whether the Leidenfrost temperature is exceeded or not.
 Also, extreme variations of cooling can occur simultaneously at different locations on the metal surface, depending upon the local boiling behavior.